 Kampa Travel Pod Touring Air

-The Kampa Travel Pod Touring Air is available in two versions ( two material types ), Weathershield HD or Weathershield Airflow Classic Polycotton – a breathable material that reduces condensation and helps regulate the interior temperature.
+The Kampa Travel Pod Touring Air uses Kampa's Weathershield HD 6000 material – a breathable material that reduces condensation and helps regulate the interior temperature.

 The Touring AIR is designed to sit alongside your vehicle, providing the maximum amount of space without extending beyond your pitch.
 The large connecting tunnel can easily be attached to your vehicle and has a generously proportioned side door.
-This tunnel is capacious enough to be used for additional storage.
-The Touring AIR has a large front canopy, providing protection from both good and bad weather and allows the front door to be opened when it’s raining.
-In addition, an optional canopy, vestibule and mesh vestibule are available for both material variants.
+This tunnel is spacious enough to be used for additional storage.
+The Touring AIR also has a generous front canopy, providing protection from both good and bad weather and allows the front door to be opened when it’s raining.

 Available Methods Of Attaching This Awning To Your Vehicle